Hyperbolic surface subgroups of one-ended doubles of free groups: Proof of Theorem

-\subsection{Lemma on Odd Paths and Even Cycles}
+\subsection{Lemma on odd paths and even cycles}

-To find a $w$-good uniform permutation of $\delta(w)$, we need a combinatorial lemma on a set of disjoint odd paths and even cycles.
+To find a $w$-good uniform permutation of $\delta(w)$, we need a combinatorial lemma on a disjoint union of odd directed paths and even directed cycles.
 The \emph{length} of a path or a cycle is the number of its edges.
 A path or a cycle is \emph{odd} if its length is odd and \emph{even} otherwise.
 We say that a directed path or a directed cycle is \emph{long} if its length is at least three, and \emph{short} otherwise.

-\begin{LEM} Let $D$ be a directed graph with at least four vertices such that each component is a directed path of odd length or a directed cycle of even length.
-Suppose that every vertex of in-degree $0$ or out-degree $0$ in $D$ is colored with red or blue and no other vertices are colored. \begin{enumerate} \item A vertex of $D$ is called a \emph{source} if its in-degree is $0$.
-It is called a \emph{sink} if its out-degree is $0$. \item We say $D$ is \emph{calm} if at most half of all the vertices are blue and at most half of all the vertices are red.
-We say that a directed path $P$ starts with a red vertex and ends with a red vertex, then we say $P$ is an \emph{R-R path}.
-Similarly we define \emph{R-B} paths, \emph{B-B} paths, \emph{B-R} paths.
-A set of paths is called \emph{monochromatic} if it has no blue vertex or no red vertex.
+\begin{DEFN} Let $D$ be a directed graph that is a disjoint union of odd directed paths and even directed cycles such that all ends of the directed paths are colored with red or blue and no other vertices are colored. \begin{enumerate} \item A vertex of $D$ is called a \emph{source} if its in-degree is $0$.
+It is called a \emph{sink} if its out-degree is $0$. \item We say $D$ is \emph{calm} if at most half of all the vertices are blue and at most half of all the vertices are red. \item If a directed path $P$ starts with a red vertex and ends with a red vertex, then we say $P$ is an \emph{R-R path}.
+Similarly we define \emph{R-B paths}, \emph{B-B paths} and \emph{B-R paths}. \item A set of directed paths is \emph{monochromatic} if it has no blue vertex or no red vertex. \end{enumerate} \end{DEFN}